 single post related, no meta

-Over our ten years together as a company, we have created five highly acclaimed, original performances: Clean Irene & Dirty Maxine; Frances, Mathilda and Tea; The Mysterious Shorts; Robbers’ Daughters and Breakfast.
-The first three were conceived by the company (Anna Chatterton, Evalyn Parry and Karin Randoja), directed by Karin Randoja and written and performed by Anna Chatterton and Evalyn Parry.
-Robbers Daughters and Breakfast were dramaturged and directed by Brendan Healy and introduced new collaborators to the company.
+Over our fifteen years together as a company, we have created six highly acclaimed, original performances: Clean Irene & Dirty Maxine; Frances, Mathilda and Tea; The Mysterious Shorts; Robbers’ Daughters; Breakfast and Gertrude and Alice.